-No in person community meetings have been held this quarter due to COVID-19, however, we continue to engage NRHA, Chesterfield Academy, Grandy Village Tenant Council, and Chesterfield Heights Civic League via email, virtual meetings, and one-on-one meetings onsite.
+We continue to meet with residents onsite about contruction activities as needed or requested.
+Due to COVID-19 we continue to engage NRHA, Chesterfield Academy, Grandy Village Tenant Council, and Chesterfield Heights Civic League via email, virtual meetings, and one-on-one meetings onsite as needed.
+The Project Team attended the first, in person Chesterfield Heights Civic League meeting to provide project updates.
 We sent out our quarterly newsletter this quarter as well.